buffrr/letsdane/README.md

 <img src="howitworks.png" width="600px" alt="Go DANE authentication process"/>

+## TODO

+* Full client-side DNSSEC validation using libunbound.
+* Create a Firefox & Chrome extension to use the proxy only on DANE enabled sites.
+A single TLSA lookup can determine if the request should be proxied.
+This should create a significant performance improvement because there is no need to proxy 99%+ of websites that don't use DANE.
+* Use the operating system's secure credential store to store the CA private key.
+* Maybe a GUI/system tray separate from cmd client?
+* Remove explicitly specifying udp or tcp (libunbound should take care of that once it's used).

 ## Usage

 You can build it from source using `go build github.com/buffrr/godane/cmd/godane` or download a binary for your OS from [releases](https://github.com/buffrr/godane/releases)

+Note: tls://1.1.1.1 is only used for quick testing here.
+You must have a local DNSSEC validating resolver which is not yet available in godane, but you can install one on your machine very easily.

     ./godane -dns tls://1.1.1.1